enactjs/docs/src/pages/docs/tutorials/tutorial-hello-enact/basics/index.md

 #### Exporting the App

 Now that we've defined our component, the last step is to export it from the module so it can be consumed.
-This is accomplished with the [`export` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export), which is another new feature in the ES2015 modules ([spec](https://262.ecma-international.org/6.0/#sec-exports)).
+This is accomplished with the [`export` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export).
 You can export a value as the `default` export of the module, a named export, or both!

 In most cases, each module will contain a single component which will be the default export.
 You can also export additional components, functions, or constants that might be useful for consumers of the component.
 ```js